8 Major Problems in “Is Divorce The Right Answer?” Focus on the Family by Angela Bisignano

 “In the short run, divorce is brutally painful to a child.
 But its negative long-term effects have been exaggerated…” “Twenty-five percent of youths from divorced families in comparison to 10 percent from non-divorced families did have serious social, emotional, or psychological problems.
 But most of the young men and women from [the study] looked a lot like their contemporaries from non-divorced homes.
 Although they looked back on their parents’ breakup as a painful experience, most were successfully going about the chief tasks of young adulthood: establishing careers, creating intimate relationships, building meaningful lives for themselves.” -E. Mavis Hetherington and John Kelly, For Better or For Worse (New York: WW Norton & Company, 2002), p.
 7

-Children of divorce may also suffer attachment issues.
+Bisignano: Children of divorce may also suffer attachment issues.
 Resiliency and protective factors can influence outcomes following the divorce.
 Still, we cannot predict which children will fare better than others.
 Because a child’s future is at stake, spouses must ask – and answer – the question: Are you willing to take the chance with your child?
 No matter how parents attempt to “spin” the issue, divorce is devastating for many children and leaves life-long emotional, psychological and spiritual scars.

-Angela Bisignano is giving another half-truth.
-Thanks to the past decades of research we have evidence that kids likely will be better off after divorce if the home was highly toxic.
+Baskerville: Angela Bisignano is partially correct: We don’t know which children will fare better than others.
+Thanks to the past three decades of family research we have ample evidence that children on average were better off after divorce if the home was highly toxic.
+Of course, you know your children best, and some may handle it better than others.

 Here’s a list of major family researchers quoted by Focus on the Family: Dr. Judith Wallerstein, Dr. Paul Amato, Dr. Alan Booth, Dr. Andrew Cherlin, Dr. Laura Spencer Loomis, Dr. Sara McLanahan, and Dr. Mavis Hetherington.
-But these researchers don’t suggest all divorce is tragic for kids, at least not when the home has high conflict.
+These researchers don’t suggest all divorce is tragic for kids, at least not when the home has high conflict.
 Here are their conclusions.

 “Our results show that if conflict between parents is relatively high, offspring are better off in early adulthood if their parents divorced than if they remained married.” – Paul Amato, Laura Spencer Loomis, Alan Booth, “Parental Divorce, Marital Conflict, and Offspring Well-being during Early Adulthood, 1995p.
 895

-“This result is consistent with the notion, advanced by a number of observers, that children are better off in divorced single-parent families than in two-parent families marked by high levels of discord…” – Paul Amato, Laura Spencer Loomis, Alan Booth, “Parental Divorce, Marital Conflict, and Offspring Well-being during Early Adulthood, 1995, p.
+“This result is consistent with the notion, advanced by a number of observers, that children are better off in divorced single-parent families than in two-parent families marked by high levels of discord…”– Paul Amato, Laura Spencer Loomis, Alan Booth, “Parental Divorce, Marital Conflict, and Offspring Well-being during Early Adulthood, 1995, p.
 911

 “We have long known that while the average effect of divorce is negative, for some families it may actually improve family functioning and child well-being.
 Work by Amato (1993), for example, shows that in families with high levels of conflict, divorce improves child outcomes.
 More recently, Jaffee et al. (2003) have found that children are better off not seeing their fathers in cases where these men are violent or antisocial.” – Sara McLanahan and Elizabeth Thomson, Reflections on “Family Structure and Child Well-Being: Economic Resources vs. Parental Socialization,” Social Forces 91(1) 45-53, September 2012

-In addition to the findings by Anderson and Hetherington, researcher Judith Wallerstein also studied the long-term effects of divorce.
+Bisignano: In addition to the findings by Anderson and Hetherington, researcher Judith Wallerstein also studied the long-term effects of divorce.
 Wallerstein studied families over 25 years and determined that divorce may leave lasting effects from which children may never fully recover.

 Wallerstein found that 7 in 10 children of divorce in her study turned out “average,” “very well, or outstanding.”
 Far from concluding that children are destroyed by divorce, Wallerstein found that most were doing well in life.